Cheesecake swirled with strawberry truffle, sandwiched between two fudgey, gluten free brownies…with no butter or flour!

 Anyway, let’s just say I wayyy under baked the first batch and had to use a spoon to get them out of the pan.
 Ya, all those brownies definitely made it onto a plate.

 If my belly is called plate that is.

 After a few rounds though guys…whoa.
 These brownie sandwiches are not for the faint of chocolate loving heart.
 They are seriously dense, moist, rich and fudgey x 12….but without butter or flour.

 Does.
 Not.
 Compute.

 The main component of these this flavor sandwich (literally) is the dark chocolate.
-It’s in the brownie and in the strawberry mousse filling you guys.
+It’s in the gluten free brownie and in the strawberry mousse filling you guys.
 I asked you on Facebook if there was such thing as too much chocolate and ya’ll said no…so, you’ve done this to yourself.
 Yeah, you win.

 You want to use a really good quality chocolate here.
 I used Ghirardelli 60% Cacao Bittersweet Chocolate Baking Chips, and it made these brownies extra fudgey and rich.
 I used to think the quality of the chocolate didn’t matter.
 Chocolate is chocolate right?

 Sandwiched between those brownie layers is cheesecake swirled with chocolate strawberry truffle.
 Do I even need to tell you that it’s delicious?
 I seriously hope not for the sake of your stomach.
 But, just in case…it’s delicious.
 Consider yourselves told.

 YOU KNOW WHAT.
 I FORGOT TO TELL YOU SOMETHING.
 You don’t even need a mixer or hand beater for these!
 You can do it ALL in a food processor.
 That makes you happy right?
 It makes me happy…in theory.
 I may or may not have dropped our large food processor 2 days before I made these and then had to use a TEENY TINY, 1 cup food processor.